Stuffed Grape Vine Dolmades

-A large glass of cold water, ice cubes and ½ shot of ouzo.
+A large glass of cold water with ice cubes and ½ shot of ouzo.
 OPA!

 1. Prepare your filling.
 In a large bowl add the beef mince, both varieties of rice, zucchini, onion, green onions, parsley, fennel, egg, sea salt and pepper.
 Mix well by hand

 2. Prepare the grapevine leaves.
 Cut off any tough stems by cutting a V around the stem.

 Bring a pot of water to boil.
 Place on the bench beside the pot a large bowl of icy cold water.

 Place 10 or so leaves at a time into the simmering water until they have changed colour (approximately 30 seconds – 1 minute).

 Remove the leaves with a mesh strainer and place them straight into the icy water.